I have always enjoyed a diverse and international perspective in my work and life.

 After growing up and obtaining my master’s degree in Lisbon, I got a diploma from Glasgow University.
 Then, I lived in Madrid, London, Paris, and Belgium.
 I also worked with companies in the Netherlands, Germany, and Switzerland before joining Amdocs in 2015.

 My roles in Amdocs took my international experience to the next level, giving me the opportunity to work with very talented people worldwide.
-I'm currently head of product management for Amdocs Digital Brands Suite, providing telecom business support systems (BSS) to accelerate our customers’ digital transformation journey.
+I'm currently head of product management for Amdocs ConnectX, providing telecom business support systems (BSS) to accelerate our customers’ digital transformation journey.

 Amdocs pioneers a modern, full-stack customer management and monetization solution — a software-as-a-service (SaaS) BSS stack that gives our customers access to the latest technologies to launch new capabilities with speed and agility.
 Here’s how SaaS solutions can help telcos stay relevant and competitive by introducing digital brands.